-Having used my Stryd for almost a year now, I feel ready to do a Stryd footpod review.
+Having used my Stryd for more than a couple of years now, I feel ready to do a Stryd footpod review.

 You may be wondering if the Stryd footpod can help you be a faster or better runner so hopefully my experience will help you understand or to decide on whether to invest in one.